 - Be prepared to deal with the emotional needs of your children.

 - Stay close enough to talk with and comfort each other.

 - Talk about what happened and encourage your children to talk about their feelings.

-In most emergencies you should be able to stay in your home.
-Plan to be able to look after yourself and your household for at least three days or more.
-Assemble and maintain your emergency survival items for your home as well as a portable getaway kit in case you have to leave in a hurry.
-You should also have essential emergency items in your workplace and in your car.
+In most emergencies, you should be able to stay in your home.
+Plan to be able to look after yourself and your household for three days or more.
+Assemble and maintain your emergency kit for your home as well as a grab bag in case you have to leave in a hurry.
+You should also have essential emergency items at your workplace and in your car.

 Emergency survival items:

 - Torch with spare batteries or a self-charging torch

 - Solar or battery-powered radio with spare batteries

 - Wind and waterproof clothing, sun hats, and strong outdoor shoes

 - First aid kit and essential medicines